junwin/junwin.github.io/posts/2019-02-21-MLNetHousePriceRegression.md

 A significant advantage of using the ML .NET framework is that it allows the user to quickly experiment with different learning algorithms, changing the set of features, sizes of training and test datasets to get the best results for their problem.
-This avoids a common issue where teams spend a lot of time collecting unnecessary data and produce models that do not perform well.
+Experimentation avoids a common issue where teams spend a lot of time collecting unnecessary data and produce models that do not perform well.

 # Key Concept